Hydrology-IFH/diag-eff/README.md

 ## Description

-`de` is an open-source toolbox written in Python for specific evaluation of model performance.
+`diag-eff` is an open-source toolbox written in Python for specific evaluation of model performance.
 The toolbox provides functions to calculate the Diagnostic Efficiency metric and and fucntions to visualize contribution of metric terms by diagnostic polar plots.
 Additionally, functions to calculate KGE and NSE